michaelryanmcneill/shibboleth/readme.txt

  - Allow options to be defined via constants.
 Documentation has been added to the ["FAQ" section of the WordPress.org plugins page](https://wordpress.org/plugins/shibboleth/#can-i-extend-the-shibboleth-plugin-to-provide-custom-logic).
  - Allow automatic and manual merging of local WordPress accounts with Shibboleth accounts.
 This prevents a collision from occuring if the Shibboleth email attribute matches an email that already exists in the `wp_users` table.
 This is configurable by an administrator.
  - Changed the options page to utilize a more modern design centered around tabs.
+ - Added signifcant customizations to the login page to bring it more in-line with WordPress.com Single Sign On.
+ - Disabled the sending of an email notifying user's that their email had changed when the Shibboleth plugin updates user attributes to prevent user confusion; props [@jrchamp](https://github.com/michaelryanmcneill/shibboleth/pull/19).

 = version 1.8.1 (2017-09-08) =
  - Use sanitize_title rather than sanitize_user to sanitize user_nicename; props [@jrchamp](https://github.com/michaelryanmcneill/shibboleth/pull/4).